 Are Eurail Select Passes generally a good value?

-The Select Pass is often a great value, offering maximum customization for travelers on a multi-country trip.
+The Select Pass is often a good value, and lets travelers customize their pass for a multi-country trip.
 Choose four of the countries connected by a direct line in the diagram at right (the Select Pass does not cover Great Britain at all, and only kind of covers Poland).
 Some countries are grouped to count as one country for the sake of this pass: “Benelux” (Belgium, the Netherlands, and Luxembourg), Croatia/Slovenia, and Serbia/Montenegro.

 A few multicountry passes for certain regions work out to be even cheaper — see below for details.

 How do I see whether a Select Pass makes sense for my trip in particular?

 Use these maps to add up approximate pay-as-you-go fares for your itinerary, and compare that cost to the price of a rail pass for the number of days you expect to spend on the train and for the specific countries you're visiting (Select Pass prices vary according to which countries you choose).
 Also, follow the links below for:

 - More tips for figuring out whether a pass makes sense for your trip